 Private Candidates are defined as those who pursue a course of study independently but take an examination and/or assessment at an approved WJEC examination centre (school or college).
 A private candidate is responsible for making appropriate arrangements with such a centre that is prepared to:

 (a) make the necessary examination accommodation available and;

-(b) assess and authenticate any centre-based components.
+(b) conduct, supervise, mark and authenticate any non-examination units/components

-Detailed information relating to the procedures for private candidates can be found in the booklet "Information for Private Candidates".
+Detailed information relating to the procedures for private candidates can be found in the booklet Information for Private Candidates